OUR SCIENCE

 • Skin fibroblasts

-Once isolated, MUSECells™ are cultured under specific conditions to encourage growth and enhance pluripotency while preserving their unique characteristics.
-Unlike other stem cells, MUSECells™ do not require the addition of feeder layers, viral reprogramming, or complex differentiation protocols.
+Culture and Expansion: Once isolated, Dezawa MuseCells® are cultured under highly specific, patented conditions designed to promote growth while preserving their natural characteristics.
+Unlike other stem cells, Dezawa MuseCells® do not require feeder layers, viral reprogramming, or artificial differentiation protocols.

 Differentiable cell types